usman-Iqbal-5/Nova-Verge/README.md

 > 🚧 **This project is still under development** ⏳

 > 🧪 This is a demonstration project built to showcase web development skills.
-The business and services are only part of demonstrative scenario developed for portfolio purposes.
-They are not a real service.
+The business and services represented are part of a demonstrative scenario created for portfolio purposes. **They are not real services.**

 ---